Using Scala 3 with Spark

 Application overview

 We’re going to use Spark to solve the classic Traveling Salesman Problem (TSP).
-We want to find the shortest route that starts at any of a set of N cities, visits all the other cities exactly once, and finally comes back to where it started.
+We want to find the shortest route that starts at any set of N cities, visits all the other cities exactly once, and finally returns to where it started.

-Solving the TSP in an efficient way is far beyond the scope of this post, so our job will use a very naive brute-force approach.
-However, we are at least able to distribute the computation across the Spark cluster, which should speed things up slightly.
+Solving the TSP efficiently is far beyond this post’s scope, so our job will use a very naive brute-force approach.
+However, we can at least distribute the computation across the Spark cluster, which should speed things up slightly.

 Our application will work as follows: